 - 3 medium garlic cloves, minced

-- Salt the boiling water and cook the pasta according to package directions until al dente.
-Reserve ¼ cup of the pasta water, then drain the pasta.
-(You’ll have to rinse the pasta under warm water if using Banza).
+- Cook the pasta in generously salted water according to package directions until just shy of al dente.
+Reserve ¼ cup of the starchy pasta water, then drain.

-- Transfer the pasta to the skillet with the cauliflower over medium heat.
-Add the reserved pasta water, nutritional yeast, capers, lemon zest and juice, parsley, pepper, and the remaining tablespoon of olive oil.
-Stir to combine and allow to heat through for 1 minute.
+- Immediately transfer the hot pasta to the skillet with the cauliflower over high heat.
+Add the reserved pasta water, 2 tablespoons nutritional yeast, 1 tablespoon oil, about 2 tablespoons each capers and minced parsley, zest of 1/2 lemon plus 1 tablespoon juice, and a few grinds of black pepper.
+Stir to combine and allow to heat through for about 30 seconds.
 Taste and adjust seasonings if needed.

 - Divide among plates and top with the toasted Panko.
 Serve immediately.